johanix/hackathon120/CODING.md

-# Generalized DNS Notifications @ Hackathon 119
+# Rapid Automated Synchronization of DNS Delegation Data From Child to Parent

 Implementation of rapid and fully automated synchronization of DNS delegation data from child to parent.